hatfieldlibrary/tutorial/README.md

 1. Modify server/routes.js
 2. Create a new server api controller
-3. Modify client/app.js (You'll need to define a new Angular route, or state).
+3. Modify client/app.js (You'll need to define a new Angular route, or state)
 4. Create new client html file for your page
 5. Create new AngularJs controller for your page
+6. If you create a new controller in #5, remember to add the script tag to index.html

 I've added comments in several of the files you will revise (and in a few other places).
 Look for `-ms` at the end of the comment to know that it's written by me.